taurushq-io/smart-wallet-7702/README.md

 ## Intellectual property

-This code is copyright (c) 2026 Taurus SA and is licensed under the MIT
+This code is copyright (c) 2026 Taurus SA and is licensed under the MIT License.